Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 The Windows 11 installation ISO was downloaded from the official Microsoft website (https://www.microsoft.com/sv-se/software-download/windows11).
 A detailed description of the procedure of setting up the test environment with virtual machines will not be provided here - out of scope.

-The virtual machines will be used as managed endpoint devices in the Intune environment.
 The host computer running Hyper-V is not itself part of the Intune test environment.

 ### Planned Testing